Climatopia Theoretical and Psychological Framework

 - Set the psychological basis for becoming creators of educational material relevant to climate change rather than consumers.

 Chapter 2: Self- directed Learning to Improve Quality of Life.
 UAegean will develop the theoretical framework to create a community of self-directed learners and to enhance their homonomy, the meaning derived in life by being and feeling part of a greater whole.
 The idea lies in the introduction of the homonomous (connected) Self.
 As constructed by Boucouvalas, self with a lower case “s” refers to one’s separate individual self, characterized by autonomy, while Self with a capital “S” refers to the expanded connected sense of Self, characterized by homonomy.
 Together, they constitute the complementary dimensions of selfhood, suggesting a conceptualization of s/Self that includes both autonomous and homonomous dimensions.
-Chapter 2
+Download chapter 2 here.

 Peer-review of the Handbook by the partners and relevant stakeholders.